Top of this page

 There have been estimations about the number of machines we need to extract the legacy CO2 from the atmosphere, and a billion is not in any way a bad estimation.
 Beforehand assuring these machines will not use water in the process, and work on solar power because the sun is our only sustainable power source, if we want to have them operational in ten years we will have to start now, on a very large scale.
 For so many machines to come into production many processes have to be set up, and because it is in no way possible to completely stop emitting today, the only feasible thing is starting today.

 Because we do not have any choice any more.
 We have missed the opportunity to clean up by natural means; in some hundred and fifty years we have blown into the air what Nature had stored during millions of years.
-We geo-engineered us into trouble, we have to geo-engineer us back.
+We geo-engineered us into trouble, we have to re-geo-engineer us back.
 Whether we like it or not.

 The technology to extract the CO2 surplus is ready,